If Iran insists its nuclear program is purely peaceful, why are there concerns?

 In January 2006, Iran escalated the confrontation by removing the UN seals at one its uranium-enrichment plants and resuming nuclear research.
 Iran denied it's producing nuclear fuel by enriching uranium.
 But the U.S. and its EU allies again warned Iran that it risks referral to the UN Security Council for possible sanctions.
 In March 2006, the IAEA sent its report on Iran to the UN Security Council.
 That report, which was highly critical of Iran's non-compliance with the IAEA's nuclear inspection efforts, would be the basis for possible Security Council sanctions against Iran.
 But diplomats said it was unlikely that the U.S. would press for sanctions as a first step.
 They said it was more likely that the 15 members of the Security Council would issue a presidential statement that would demand that Iran comply with IAEA resolutions.

-Iran's nuclear program: FAQs CBC News Online | March 13, 2006
+From: Iran's nuclear program: FAQs CBC News Online | March 13, 2006